salt-extensions/salt-extension-copier/docs/topics/creation.md

 * [tasks and migrations][tasks-migrations]
 :::

+(first-steps-target)=
 ## First steps

 Many operations in your Salt extension project require to be run inside an initialized Git repository and a Python virtual environment with your project installed.
 Some `pre-commit` hooks might also create important files.

 The following steps are therefore necessary to finish your project generation: